 Kathryn D. Robinson, Ph.D.

-Katie Robinson serves as the director of the School of Humanities and professor of theatre and humanities.
-She joined Penn State Harrisburg, Penn State's interdisciplinary college, in July, 2003, after serving as dean of Arts and Letters at Northeastern State University and Southern Oregon University, and as director of the School of Performing Arts at Louisiana Tech University.
+Katie Robinson joined Penn State Harrisburg, Penn State's interdisciplinary college, in July 2003, as director of the School of Humanities, a position she held until July 2015, and professor of theatre and humanities.
+Prior to Penn State, she was dean of Arts and Letters at Northeastern State University and Southern Oregon University, and director of the School of Performing Arts at Louisiana Tech University.

 Within the creative side of theatre, acting and directing are her specialties.
 She has demonstrated her expertise in over 100 productions at the campus, regional and national levels.
 Among her most prized honors is the Kennedy Center Award of Excellence for portraying Martha in "Who's Afraid of Virginia Woolf?" for the American College Theatre Festival.
 She enlisted in the project after strong encouragement from Uta Hagen, who originated the role.